 Biofeedback therapy is noninvasive.
 Those who experience unpleasant reactions to addiction treatment medicines might find biofeedback an effective alternative.
 Biofeedback therapy is also helpful for addicted women recovering while pregnant since it is a medication-free treatment.

-Inpatient and outpatient drug rehab programs offering biofeedback therapy can help recovering addicts better understand their treatment needs.
+Inpatient and outpatient drug rehab programs offering biofeedback therapy can help those recovering from addiction better understand their treatment needs.
 Biofeedback therapy integrates well with other treatment options like cognitive behavioral therapy (CBT).
 This treatment also pairs well with other alternative recovery techniques like art and music therapy.

-Many treatment centers offer a comprehensive addiction treatment plan that includes biofeedback therapies and other treatments.
-Speak with an addiction specialist to start overcoming your addiction today.
+Many treatment centers offer a comprehensive addiction treatment plan that includes biofeedback therapies.
+To learn more, speak with a treatment provider today.